Edward Almond: Between the wars

-On returning to the United States after the war, Almond taught military science at Marion Military Institute from 1919 to 1924.
+From 1919 to 1924, Almond taught military science at Marion Military Institute.
 He then attended the United States Army Infantry School at Fort Benning in Georgia after which he resumed teaching at Marion until 1928.
 He also taught at the Infantry School at Fort Benning, becoming acquainted with Lieutenant Colonel George C. Marshall, the assistant commandant of the school.

 In 1930, Almond graduated from the Command and General Staff School at Fort Leavenworth in Kansas.
-After a tour of duty in Philippines, where he commanded a battalion of Philippine Scouts, he attended the Army War College in 1934 after which he was attached to the Intelligence Division of the General Staff for four years.
+After a tour of duty in Philippines, where he commanded a battalion of Philippine Scouts, he attended the Army War College in 1934, after which he was attached to the Intelligence Division of the General Staff for four years.
 Having been promoted to lieutenant colonel on September 1, 1938, he attended the Army War College, Air Corps Tactical School, and finally the Naval War College, from which he graduated in 1940.
 Almond was then assigned to staff duty at VI Corps HQ, Providence, Rhode Island, receiving a promotion to the temporary rank of colonel on October 14, 1941.